Kamba — Research & Perspectives

 What good looks like now

-Not another AI pilot.
-A governed end-to-end workflow — from discovery to production — where compliance is built in from the start, not discovered at audit time.
+A governed end-to-end workflow — from discovery to production — where compliance is built in from the start.